AungMyoKyaw/ai-uncensored-master/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Editing the App

+To modify the main page, edit `src/app/page.tsx`.
+To change the global layout, edit `src/app/layout.tsx`.
+For global styles, use `src/app/globals.css`.
-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+The app will auto-update as you edit these files.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.